Tsr2121/TommyLaraProjectFinal/README.md

 ### **Views**
 We have the followings Views:

-1. Sightings
+1. *Sightings*

 A view that lists all the squirrel sightings with links to add and edit the sightings of the squirrels.
 Use /sightings to access

-2. Map
+2. *Map*

 A view that displays the locations of the squirrel sightings in Central Park on OpenStreets map.
 Use /map to access

-3. Update
+3. *Update*

 A view that updates a specific squirrel sighting.
 Add a squirrel unique ID to update the information of the squirrel.
-Use /sightings to access
+Use /sightings to access and click link of specific squirrel

-4. Add
+4. *Add*

 A view that creates a new squirrel sighting to our database.
+Use /sightings/add

-5. Stats
+5. *Stats*

 A view that shows stats about some features on squirrel sightings.
 Use /sightings/stats to access

 ### **Group Name and Section**
 Group 58, Section 1

+### **Group Members**
+Lara Vartanian (lvv2105), Tommy Rothman (tsr2121), Xuefeil Li (xl2915)

 ### **UNI**
-UNIs: [lvv2105, tsr2121, ef9873]
+UNIs: [lvv2105, tsr2121, xl2915]

 ### **Link to the server**